N-Urbinati/prova/index.md

 ## About me
 I am a postdoctoral researcher at the Department of Economics of Università Ca' Foscari in Venice, Italy.

+#### Research interests:
-My research interests are in Microeconomic Theory and Mathematical Economics, with a specific focus on Walrasian General Equilibrium.
+Microeconomic Theory, Mathematical Economics, Walrasian General Equilibrium.

 * * *
 ## Research